 Meanwhile, heat oil to 350 degrees in a cast-iron pot or deep fat fryer.
 Oil should be at least three inches deep.

 Remove the bacon from the oven.

-Remove the eggs from the water and transfer to a bowl of ice water or run under cold water from faucet for at least one minute.
+Remove the eggs from the water and transfer them to a bowl of ice water or run them under cold water until cool.
 Peel the eggs then cut them in half lengthwise.
 Remove the yolks and transfer them to a small bowl.
 Mash the yolks with a fork and add cream cheese, sour cream, pickled jalapeno juice, Dijon mustard, and onion powder.
 Stir until fully combined and smooth.

 Cut each bacon strip into six pieces uniform in size.
 Slice the jalapeno.
 You may leave the seeds and membranes or choose to remove them depending on your desired level of spiciness.